ARE YOU RUNNING INTO GADGETS, GOLF AND OTHER DISTRACTIONS ALONG THE WAY?

 A Special Note for Entrepreneurs, or Aspiring Entrepreneurs

-It’s another example of somebody had a windfall and decided to start a business.
-May be they spent it all or their retirement savings on the land, building, golf course, and the equipment.
-May be they didn’t know how to manage their cash or lost interest in the business or found it was too much work OR found out too late that there never was enough cash flow in that business to start with.
-They lost all of their capital and may have some debt left over too and now must go back to work as an employee and start all over saving for retirement.
+It’s another example of somebody who had a windfall and decided to start a business.
+Maybe they spent it all or their retirement savings on the land, building, golf course, and the equipment.
+Maybe they didn’t know how to manage their cash or lost interest in the business or found it was too much work OR found out too late that there never was enough cash flow in that business to start with.
+They lost all of their capital and may have some debt leftover too and now must go back to work as an employee and start all over saving for retirement.

 Finally, if you do own a business don’t let your business consume your retirement funds.
 Whenever the economy begins to slow down I find some of my clients raiding their IRA’s and other savings to keep the doors open for one or two months longer.
 If they still go out of business and they did spend out their IRA, they will have absolutely nothing left over.
 Their best option is to leave their IRA’s untouched.
 That way if they do go under the IRA’s are protected from creditors and they will still have their investments available to them for retirement.
 It is a really tough call for them to make and hard to do, but I have had people listen in the past and they did thank me later.